AgoraIO/agora-rtt-server/README.md

 ﻿
 # Setting up a Real-Time Transcription business server

 Real-Time Transcription (RTT) takes the audio content of a host's media stream and transcribes it into written words in real time.
-This Java project demonstrates you to set up a business server that your client uses to start and stop Real-Time Transcription tasks.
+This Java project demonstrates how to set up a business server that your client uses to start and stop Real-Time Transcription tasks.

 ## Understand the tech